ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-5. What is the limitation of point estimation?
+Q. What is the limitation of point estimation?

 <details><summary><b>Answer</b></summary>